musicmediatech/Web3-Mafia-Game/README.md

 - Edit your deployment scripts in `packages/hardhat/deploy`
 - Edit your smart contract test in: `packages/hardhat/test`.
 To run test use `yarn hardhat:test`
 - You can add your Alchemy API Key in `scaffold.config.ts` if you want more reliability in your RPC requests.

-## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.